ceph/ceph-cm-ansible/roles/maas/README.md

 - config_dns #Configure DNS domains and add the DNS Records that are not currently into a domain.
 - config_maas #Configure curtin_scripts files and modify some default files in MAAS to address issues during depoyment, also it configures the global kernel parameters.
 - networking #Run only the MAAS networking reconciliation tasks (Domains, Spaces, Fabrics, VLANs, Subnets, IP ranges) driven by the `maas_networking` variable.
+- machines #Run only the MAAS machines reconciliation (create / update interfaces & bonds / link subnets / set IPMI / cleanup) driven by the inventory group `[maas_machines]` plus per-host `maas_*` variables.
+- create_machines #Subset of `machines`: only the create pass (skeleton machine entries for hosts not yet in MAAS).
+- update_machines #Subset of `machines`: only the update pass (interfaces, bonds, subnet links).
+- ipmi #Subset of `machines`: only the IPMI credential push (read MAAS, plan, set creds).